akhoch34/march_madness/src/men_analysis.md

 | Field Goal % | 48.26% | 44.91% |
 | Free Throw % | 71.63% | 72.02% |

 **Analysis:** Alabama (W02) is a major favorite as a much higher seed than Robert Morris (W15).
-Alabama has a substantially higher ELO rating (1819 vs 1618), indicating significantly better season-long performance.
+Alabama has a higher ELO rating (1678 vs 1557), indicating better season-long performance.
 Historically, #2 seeds have won 93.80% of games against #15 seeds in the tournament.
 Alabama has a more efficient offense (118.4 vs 109.6).
-Alabama is the clear favorite with a 85.37% chance to win.
+Alabama is the clear favorite with a 82.69% chance to win.

 ---

 ### W03 Wisconsin vs W14 Montana

-**Prediction:** Wisconsin has a 78.39% chance to win
+**Prediction:** Wisconsin has a 75.54% chance to win

-**ELO Ratings:** Wisconsin: 1736, Montana: 1642
+**ELO Ratings:** Wisconsin: 1616, Montana: 1585

-**Betting Odds:** Wisconsin -8.0, Moneyline: -363
+**Betting Odds:** Wisconsin -7.0, Moneyline: -309

 **Advanced Stats Comparison:**